 - Launch System Preferences, either by clicking the System Preferences icon in the Dock, or by selecting System Preferences from the Apple menu.

 - Click the Language & Text preference pane.

-- In the Language & Text preference pane, select the Text tab.
+- In the Language & Text preference pane or the Keyboard preference pane (OS X Mavericks or later), select the Text tab.

 - To enable the automatic spelling check, place a check mark next to the Correct Spelling Automatically item.